 The ECA Committee meets 6 times each year and visitors are always welcome.
 The meetings are held in the Everton Social Club at 7.15pm on the third Tuesday of January, March, May, July, September & November.

 We are sure there are people living in the village who cannot come to Friendship coffee on a Tuesday morning because they are unable to get there without transport.
 We want to begin regular transport on Tuesday mornings.
 We would pick you up at 10.30 am and then take you home by 11.30 am.
-When it is Friendship Lunch Club we collect a number of our guests so do please ring me on 644739 or Vera Peters on 644729 if you would like a lift.
-If you know someone in the village, maybe a neighbour who you think might like a lift, do please encourage them and if they would like to come do please ring Vera or I and we will arrange the lift.
+When it is Friendship Lunch Club we collect a number of our guests so do please ring Gillian on 644739 or Vera Peters on 642981 if you would like a lift.
+If you know someone in the village, maybe a neighbour, who you think might like a lift, do please encourage them and if they would like to come do please ring Vera or Gillian and they will arrange the lift.

-Cilla and her team, both in the kitchen and in the hall, continue to provide 60 delicious Friendship Lunches every 3 rd Tuesday.
+Elizabeth and her team, both in the kitchen and in the hall, continue to provide 40 delicious Friendship Lunches every 3rd Tuesday.
 A number of our guests now worship together in the Church before we go into the hall for our lunch.
-As usual our guest list is full but each month one or two people are unable to come.
-I then fill those places from our reserve list so do please ask for a place on the reserve list if you are not already on that list.
+Our guest list is full but each month one or two people are unable to come.
+Gillian then fills those places from our reserve list so do please ask for a place on the reserve list if you are not already on that list.
 Gillian 644739

-Did you come to our Holiday at Home last August ?
-If you did you will receive an invitation to come on holiday again this summer.
-If you did not join us last year, and think you will be wanting to come with us this year, do contact me as spaces are limited on the holiday !
+In August, for several years, we have had a Holiday at Home.
+If you have been on holiday with us before then you would receive an invitation to come on holiday again when we organise another holiday at home. .
+If you did not join us last time, and think you will want to come with us next time, do contact us as spaces are limited on the holiday!
 Gillian 644739

 Interest has been shown in resurrecting the Neighbourhood Watch scheme for Everton.
 To get this off the ground we need someone to act as Overall Coordinator.
 If anyone is interested, please contact us through the website, or Bob Cockburn at firstname.lastname@example.org 01590 645460